helium/HIP/0114-incentive-escrow-fund-for-subscriber-referrals.md

 ## Detailed Explanation

-- Service providers get the ability to delegate a percentage of their rewards towards a programmatic “incentive escrow fund”.
+- Service providers get the ability to delegate a percentage of their service provider rewards towards referral incentives.

-- It is up to the service provider to define and change the percentage at any time.
-I.e. Helium Mobile can start delegating 50%, keep it for 1 month and then change delegation percentage to 0.
-- Any funds delegated towards the incentive escrow fund are matched pro rata up to 100% by un-used programmatic emissions from the service provider bucket.
-I.e. if there are plenty of un-emitted funds in the 10% service provider bucket and Helium Mobile chose to start delegating up to 50% of its rewards towards referral incentive escrow (roughly $1K/day in MOBILE), total of $2K/day in MOBILE will be deposited into the escrow.
+- Any funds delegated towards referral incentives are matched pro rata up to 100% by unused programmatic emissions from the service provider bucket. i.e. if there are plenty of non-emitted funds in the 10% service provider bucket and Helium Mobile chooses to start delegating up to 50% of its rewards towards referral incentive escrow (roughly $1K/day in MOBILE), a total of $2K/day in MOBILE will be deposited into the escrow.

+- Each service provider delivers wallet "referral eligibility" to the mobile ingest services.
+This is similar to how mobile mapper eligibility is delivered today.

+- At rewards time, the mobile verifier will distribute the amount indicated by the _active_ percentage as stored on-chain of the given service provider rewards plus the matched amount to _all_ eligible wallets as delivered by the service provider during the epoch.

+- A service provider can change the allocated percentage at any time.
+The percentage used at reward calculation time is the percentage as stored in the service provider Solana account.

-- Incentive escrow fund is specific to a service provider and multiple funds can exist for different service providers.
-I.e. Helium Mobile can run its own, Telefonica (when and if approved as an SP) can run its own.
+- The referral percentage is specific to a service provider.
+Each service provider defines their own referral percentage, and eligibility criteria.
+I.e. Helium Mobile can run its own, and Telefonica (when and if approved as an SP) can run its own.

-- Service providers can define and run various incentive programs that would reward the community for growing subscribers, using MOBILE delegated into the incentive escrow fund.
+- Service providers can define and run various incentive programs that would reward the community for growing subscribers, using MOBILE delegated via the on-chain percentage.

-- MOBILE in the escrow fund cannot be used for anything other than programmatic incentive programs aimed at new subscriber acquisitions (i.e. referrals or “new subscriber” bonus rewards).
+- MOBILE in the escrow fund cannot be used for anything other than programmatic incentive programs aimed at new subscriber acquisitions (i.e. "referrals" or “new subscriber” bonus rewards).
-- Any MOBILE that has not been used by the referral program for a period of 12 calendar months from the moment of the original deposit into the fund is burned.

 ### Example Incentive Program Proposed by Helium Mobile

 Hotspot owners are incentivized to refer subscribers to the network.
-Each hotspot is able to generate a referral code, unique to that hotspot.
-For each successful and qualified subscriber that registered for the network and used said referral code, hotspot owner earns $10 in MOBILE immediately, then another $20 in MOBILE over 5 months, provided the subscriber is still active and in good standing.
+Each hotspot can generate a referral code unique to that hotspot.

+For each successful and qualified subscriber that registered for the network and used the referral code, the hotspot owner earns $10 in MOBILE immediately, then another $20 in MOBILE over 5 months, provided the subscriber is still active and in good standing.

 The gradual reward payout promotes subscriber retention and ensures a higher-quality subscriber base (an anti-gaming mechanism).
-Referrals are paid out of the incentive escrow fund.
+Referrals are paid out of the incentive allocation.

 ## Drawbacks